NAFFCO: History

 NAFFCO was founded in 1991 by Khalid Al Khatib.
 It started working as a small fire fighting equipment manufacturing factory in Jebel Ali, UAE.

 Awards and recognition

-NAFFCO received Mohammed Bin Rashid Al Maktoum Business Award for excellence in exports in 2005 and excellence in manufacturing in 2006, 2010 and 2013.
-In 2017, NAFFCO received 9th Cycle of Mohammed Bin Rashid Al Maktoum Business Award.
+NAFFCO received the Mohammed Bin Rashid Al Maktoum Business Award for excellence in exports in 2005 and excellence in manufacturing in 2006, 2010, and 2013.
+In 2017, NAFFCO received the 9th Cycle of Mohammed Bin Rashid Al Maktoum Business Award.